gllmAR/docsify-videoplayer/README.md

 # docsify-videoplayer
-Docsify video player is Plugin is a plugin for Docsify that replace markdown link to video file with a video player
+Docsify video player is a plugin for Docsify that replace markdown link to video file with a video player

 turn
 ```